 - Support Local Artisans: Purchase gifts made by local craftspeople.
 This not only supports the regional economy but also reduces the carbon footprint associated with long-distance transport of goods.

 - Mindful Dining: When eating out, choose reasonable portions to avoid food waste.
-Many stalls serve dishes that are just the right size for one person, which helps to reduce leftovers.

 - Thoughtful Consumerism: Buy only what you need.
-Bruges markets sell artisanal goods, but purchasing items you’ll use avoids the excess of holiday consumerism.
+Bruges markets sell artisanal goods, but only purchasing items you’ll use avoids the excess of holiday consumerism.

 - Sustainable Eating: Select plant-based or locally sourced foods.
-These choices support local agriculture and reduce the carbon footprint associated with food transport.

 Worth Visiting?